bastislack/highline-freestyle/README.md

 sometimes after updating you have to delete your indexDB in your browser, through the development tools (__Storage__ in firefox, __Application__ in chrome)

+### Tests

+Tests are written with the jest package and can be run with `npm test`.

 ### Project structure

-right now we are just working on the main branch, until we get to have a halfway working beta version (our first milestone)
+We are working on the develop branch and merging to main once we consider a milestone to be complete.

-after that we will develop on a separate branch and keep the main branch always working

 ### i18n (internationalization)